guga2002/AGRB.Optio.API/README.md

   http://localhost:5000/swagger.

 ## Contributing
+If you would like to contribute to the project, please:
+- **fork the repository**
+- **submit a pull request**
-If you would like to contribute to the project, please fork the repository and submit a pull request. <br>For major changes, please open an issue first to discuss what you would like to change.<br>
+  for major changes,please open an issue first to discuss what you would like to change.<br>

 ## Relational models: <br>
 ![image](https://github.com/guga2002/AGRB.Optio.API/assets/74540934/f3a2aacf-49ce-4567-acbd-ae820ffef948)